nschlia/ffmpegfs/README.md

 This allows access to a multi-media file collection with software and/or hardware which only understands one of the supported output formats, or transcodes files through simple drag-and-drop in a file browser.

+Both a Linux and Windows version are available.
+The Linux version performs better and requires less administration.
+The package managers of Linux distros, such as the Debian-based APT (Advanced Packaging Tool) or the Arch User Repository (AUR) for Arch Linux and Manjaro, can be used to install it.
+The benefit of the Windows version is that it can run on a single system alongside Windows apps.

 Web site: https://nschlia.github.io/ffmpegfs/

 News